tkn-tub/ns3-gym/doc/tutorial/source/conclusion.rst

 Futures
 *******

-This document is a work in process.
+This document is intended as a living document.
 We hope and expect it to grow over time to cover more and more of the nuts and bolts of |ns3|.

-We hope to add the following chapters over the next few releases:

-* The Callback System
-* The Object System and Memory Management
-* The Routing System
-* Adding a New NetDevice and Channel
-* Adding a New Protocol
-* Working with Real Networks and Hosts

 Writing manual and tutorial chapters is not something we all get excited about, but it is very important to the project.
 If you are an expert in one of these